citp/privacy-policy-historical/c/ca/cas/cashmybux.com.md

-> *The following text is extracted and transformed from the cashmybux.com privacy policy that was archived on 2008-04-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080427183749id_/http%3A//www.cashmybux.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cashmybux.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217033929id_/http%3A//www.cashmybux.com/privacy.php) for the most accurate reproduction.*

-# CashMyBux - Paid To Click - Refer And Earn - Cheap Advertising - $0.01 Per Click And Referrers Clicks - Minimum Payout $10.00
+# CashMyBux - Advertise - Click, Earn, Make, Cash.
+Advertisers, increase your traffic and sales with our packages.
+Members, earn money online with our services.

 Privacy Policy